Posts

 Image

-Is our mind a fractal object or pattern collector, and if so, does the fractal explain laughter, and sadness - as the object changes shape changes?
-This entry follows on from my earlier blogs on equilibrium, particularly from the shape being set at or around iteration 7.
-Fractal development: Koch snowflake and equilibrium at iteration 7 Could it be that this is how our minds recognise – and know – objects or shapes?
-If the universe is full of repeating patterns, then to know something, all we need is a collection patterns; we don't need any detail at all.
-This can be demonstrated (below) by Koch snowflake development: as the snowflake develops, the 'stickman' develops; at some point – around 7 plus or minus 2 iterations – the shape is known, the stickman is defined.
+Is our mind a fractal object or pattern collector, and if so, does the fractal explain laughter and sadness - as the object changes, its shape changes?
+This entry follows up on my earlier blogs on equilibrium, particularly the shape being set at or around iteration 7.
+Fractal development: Koch snowflake and equilibrium at iteration 7 Could this be how our minds recognise – and know – objects or shapes?
+If the universe is full of repeating patterns, then to know something, all we need is a collection of patterns; we don't need any detail at all.
+This can be demonstrated (below) by Koch snowflake development: as the snowflake develops, the 'stickman' develops; at some point – around 7 plus or minus 2 iterations – the shape is known, and the stickman is defined.
 At iteration one, we know nothing.
-In the above diagram we see the fractal development of a humanly figure.
-At iteration 1 the shape is not known; by iteration 5 we know it is a recognisab
+In the above diagram, we see the fractal development of a human figure.
+At iteration 1, the shape is unknown; by iteration 5, we know it is a recognisable human

 The Paradox of Value, fractal